tolstoyevsky/mmb/mediawiki/README.md

 ## How to change logo

 Provide a square logo named `kblogo.png` which is 135x135px or 150x150px.
-Note that running the container without providing any logo causes creating the `kblogo.png` directory.
-Don't be confused.
-Simply remove the directory before copying a real logo to `mediawiki`.